12 Steps to Get Results when you decorate a child’s room using a theme.

 Select a Background Color

-look at the main print you’ve chosen to guide you in selecting the background color, which will be applied on the painted walls, ceiling, and even the floor.
+look at the main print you’ve chosen to guide you in selecting the background color, which will be applied to the painted walls, ceiling, and floor.

 Purchase Coordinating Items